InspiringGroup/inspiringgroup.github.io/_pages/research.md

 <div class="largefont">
 Blockchain is the fundamental infrastructure of the next-generation trust-based Web (the so-called Web3.0).
 Web3.0 is often cited to shape every aspect of our lives:

-  * Understand the defining trait of Web3.0 to separate the Web3.0 with the so-called Web2.0 era.
+  * Web3.0 or Metaverse.

-  * Define and advance the fundamental infrastructure enablers for a trust-based future Internet/Web.
+  * Define and advance the fundamental infrastructure enablers for a trust-based future Internet/Web/Metaverse.

-  * Build transparent and trustworthy computing and ground-breaking Web3.0 applications via Blockchain Consortium.
+  * Build transparent and trustworthy computing and ground-breaking Web3.0/Metaverse applications.

   * Build security and trust systems to empower new Internet architectural innovations and industry IoT systems.
 </div>